tkaitchuck/aHash/README.md

 Because it is error-prone, FxHash should never be used as a default.
 In specialized instances where the keys are understood it makes sense, but given that aHash is faster on almost any object, it's probably not worth it.

+## FnvHash

+FnvHash is also a poor default.
+It only handles one byte at a time, so it's performance really suffers with large inputs.
+It is also non-keyed so it is still subject to DOS attacks and [accidentally quadratic behavior.](https://accidentallyquadratic.tumblr.com/post/153545455987/rust-hash-iteration-reinsertion)

 ## MurmurHash, CityHash, MetroHash, FarmHash, HighwayHash, XXHash, SeaHash

 Murmur, City, Metro, Farm and Highway are all related, and appear to directly replace one another.
 Sea and XX are independent